Don’t worry, this is not an invitation for a bra bonfire party (although we can have one if you want, our boobs might be happier that way).

 2. Pass on the Underwire or Change to a Plastic Underwire

 Underwire is usually made from metal coated in plastic.
 The metal and the plastic are not actually leaching toxins into your skin.
 We’re talking pressure points, reflex points, energy and drainage of the lymphatic system (the body system responsible for moving nutrients, waste and fluids around your body).
+Those who have had breast enlargement surgery will understand the importance of wearing a non-wired bra, which aids their recovery hugely, and we should all be following suit and benefitting from them too.
 If you think along the lines of accupressure, and the flow of energy or chi, having metal or hard restrictive pieces of clothing on certain parts of your body, it acts as a sort of energy block to that part of the body.
 I’ve heard several energy healers speak about this.

 My combination knowledge of spirituality/chemistry teacher has also led me to understand, that metal contains ‘positive ions‘ (the not so happy kind), which are not the healthy type of ions you want surrounding certain parts your body.
 Of course, I haven’t scoured the resources out there to find the proof, but it certainly makes sense to me that having positive ions near any energy spot on your body (like a lymph node) would not be a good thing.
 Anyway, hard metal underwire is uncomfortable!
 You can change your metal underwire to plastic here.

 3. Proper Fit